garethjns/SpatialTaskV2/readme.md

 - Set up touch screen.
 	- Check it's plugged in.
 	- Check it's virtually located to the bottom right of the main monitor.
-- Open MATLAB.
+- Open MATLAB 2013b.
-	- Set working directory to C:\SpatialTaskV2\MATLABTask\.
+	- Set working directory to C:\Gareth\SpatialTaskV2\MATLABTask\.
 	- Open run.m in editor.
-	- Set temporary subject ID and click run.
+	- Set temporary subject ID
+	- Set TCP address and port (**params.TCPAddr**, **params.TCPPort**) to match Python values.
+	- On Python computer click run in run.py
+	- On MALAB computer click run for run.m
 	- Check touchscreen figure is aligned with monitor.
 	- Check touchscreen figure calibration is correct (do the plotted dots align with the red dots?)
 If yes, enter 'y' and press enter.
 		- If not: